flutter/website/src/get-started/flutter-for/ios-devs.md

 Navigator.of(context).pop({'lat': 43.821757, 'long': -79.226392});
 ```

-### How do I navigate to another app?
+### Navigating to another app

-In iOS, to send the user to another application,
+In UIKit, to send the user to another application,
 you use a specific URL scheme.
 For the system level apps, the scheme depends on the app.
 To implement this functionality in Flutter,
 create a native platform integration, or use an
 [existing plugin][], such as [`url_launcher`][].

-### How do I pop back to the iOS native ViewController?
+### Manually pop back

 Calling `SystemNavigator.pop()` from your Dart code
 invokes the following iOS code: